BPSTechServices/lep-mapping/README.md

     1. Estimate is not equal to zero; **AND** either of the following:
     2. Local G > 1.96 (two standard deviations above mean); OR
     3. Tract estimate is higher than the median **AND** density is higher than **85** people per square mile;
-2. If percentage of the percentage:
+2. If percentage of the population:
     1. Estimate is not equal to zero; **AND** either of the following:
     2. Local G > 1.96 (two standard deviations above mean); OR
     3. Tract percentage is higher than the median **AND** density is higher than **40** people per square mile